xinix-technology/node-norm/README.md

 To load or persist data to data source, query object works as context of single request.

+### Operators

+- or
+- and
+- eq
+- ne
+- gt
+- gte
+- lt
+- lte
+- in
+- nin
+- regex
+- like
+- where: use function as determinator

 #### #find()
 #### #insert()
 #### #set()